darkorsa/cordo/README.md

     ];
 ```

-Once you package is registered framework will have access to defined routes, DI container definitions, configs, commands, etc.
+Once you package is registered, framework will have access to defined routes, DI container definitions, configs, commands, etc.

 ### Package structure

-Cordos comes with Users package shipped by default with implemented CRUD.
+Framework comes with Users package shipped by default with implemented basic CRUD actions.

-Here how the code is organised:
+Here's how the code is organised:

 ``` bash
 app/Users/